 By reserved we mean that conforming DFDL v1.0 implementations MAY NOT assign semantics to them.

+DFDL discriminators are described in section: 7.4 The dfdl:discriminator Statement Annotation Element.

+This is a corner case that only happens when type is xs:string or xs:hexBinary and the maxLength facet is 0.
+Such an element can only be of length 0.

+It is a schema definition error if a complex element has XSDL nillable ‘true’ and dfdl:lengthKind ‘implicit’.

+The rationale for this is that otherwise this could give rise to misleading error messages where the parser reported that required child elements were missing required occurrences.
+(This is consistent with XML Schema validation, where if a required element is missing, it gets reported as such, and there is nothing reported about its children).

+If other than ‘none’, either an initiator, terminator or both must have been found in the data stream.

 The concept of native-endian is avoided in DFDL since a DFDL schema containing such a property binding does not contain a complete description of data, but rather an incomplete one which is parameterized by characteristics of the machine and implementation where the DFDL processor is executed.
 In DFDL this same behavior is achieved using variables or, for example, by use of external setting of pre-defined variables to set dfdl:byteOrder.

-CCSID stands for Coded Character Set ID, a decimal number representation for a codepage specifier..[CCSID].

-The concept of native character encoding is avoided in DFDL since a DFDL schema containing such a property binding does not contain a complete description of data, but rather an incomplete one which is parameterized by characteristics of the operating environment where the DFDL processor executes.
+The concept of native character set encoding is avoided in DFDL since a DFDL schema containing such a property binding does not contain a complete description of data, but rather an incomplete one which is parameterized by characteristics of the operating environment where the DFDL processor executes.
 In DFDL this same behavior is achieved through use of true parameterization using variables or, for example, by use of external setting of pre-defined variables to set dfdl:encoding.

-Byte-order marks are explicitly stated to be “not characters” in the Unicode standard.
+While UTF-8 has no true notion of byte-order, the 16-bit codepoint for a byte-order mark is often translated into a 3-byte utf-8 sequence of code units (bytes) that appear at the start of a document.
+This information is helpful to establish that the document is encoded in Unicode (specifically UTF-8).

+Note: These restrictions are in place because it would not be sensible for these properties to reside on a type used for a prefixLengthType.
+These properties are irrelevant to the format of a SimpleContent region (they control regions that are part of other surrounding regions present only for a full element).
+However, the dfdl:simpleType annotation allows these properties to be present on a simpleType definition.
+It is only in this specific usage of simpleType to define a type for use as a prefixLengthType that these properties are disallowed.
+Normal usage of a simpleType from an element would combine these with properties on the element to create a combined set, and in that case, these properties might be expressed on the simpleType, but be used when the combined set of properties is created.

+This feature allows DFDL to describe the needed “one more level” of prefix that is needed for modeling an ASN.1 format, but without the complexities of general recursion

+The codepoint of the byte-order-mark is the same as the ZWNBS (Zero-Width Non-Breaking Space) character.